localstack/docs/content/en/tutorials/cloud-pods-collaborative-debugging/index.md

 ## 4. Identifying the Misconfiguration

-At first glance, this error points to a permissions issue related to accessing DynamoDB.
+At a first glance, this error points to a permissions issue related to accessing DynamoDB.
 The action **`dynamodb:GetItem`** is not authorized for the role, preventing the retrieval of a product by its ID.
 This kind of error was not really foreseen as one of the exceptions to be handled in the application.
+Honest mistake, IAM policies are not always easy and straightforward.

 To confirm the suspicion, adding and retrieving a product by ID is tested once more, and indeed, the action failed due to missing permission.
 This discovery leads to the next step in troubleshooting: **inspecting the Terraform configuration file** responsible for defining the permissions attached to the lambda role interacting with DynamoDB.

 ## 5. Fixing the Terraform Configuration

 Upon review, it is found that the Terraform configuration did not include the necessary permission **`dynamodb:GetItem`** in the policy attached to the lambda role.
 This oversight explains why the error was occurring.
-The Terraform configuration acts as a blueprint for AWS resource permissions, and any missing action can lead to unauthorized errors, just as observed.
+The Terraform configuration file acts as a blueprint for AWS resource permissions, and any missing action can lead to unauthorized errors, just like what happened here.

 This scenario underscores the importance of thorough review and testing of IAM roles and policies when working with AWS resources.
 It's easy to overlook a single action in a policy, but as we've seen, such an omission can significantly impact application functionality.
 By carefully checking the Terraform configuration files and ensuring that all necessary permissions are included, developers can avoid similar issues and ensure a smoother, error-free interaction with AWS services.

-The allowed actions so far should look like the following list:
+The allowed actions should look like this list:

 ```bash
 resource "aws_iam_policy" "lambda_dynamodb_policy" {